The New England Journal of Medicine August 16, 2018

 Population

-Patients with acute ischemic stroke between 3 and 4.5 hours of onset
+Patients with acute ischemic stroke treated 3 to 4.5 hours after symptom onset

 Comparator